cbeauchesne/flask-camp/docs/internals/README.md

-This folder will contains any helpful information to modify wiki_adpi project
+This folder will contains any helpful information to modify Flask-Camp project

 ## How to modify the project